andykrause/ausPropMrkt/README.md

 #### Converting .zip files

-Begin by downloading the **apmDataPrep.R** file from this repository at: [https://github.com/andykrause/ausPropMrkt](https://github.com/andykrause/ausPropMrkt "Git")
+Begin by downloading the **buildAPMData.R** file from this repository at: [https://github.com/andykrause/ausPropMrkt](https://github.com/andykrause/ausPropMrkt "Git")

 The following are required R libraries: `RCurl, RODBC, RSQLite, plyr`